16000psi/djisco/README.md

 ### What now?

-I'm currently working on getting the web app to an MVP level and then getting it launched.
+I'm currently working on getting the web app to an MVP level.
 Key changes before MVP level is reached:

+- Styling overhaul - I am currently redesigning the website in order to increase responsiveness, accessibility and style
 - Account creation - users currently cannot create accounts
-- Styling overhaul - the app is currently *functional* in appearance  but needs a real freshen up before launch
+- Events search - Add a search bar to list view
+- Improved locations - Use actual locations for events and implement a map and distance search

 ## Running Djisco on your machine 🌞